gabrielcedran/from-figma-to-react/README.md

 Ignite Lab October 2022

+## ViteJS

+#### Creating the project with ViteJS

+`yarn create vite`, name the project, choose the framework you want to use (react, vue, etc) and whether you want to use TS or vanilla JS.

+_by default vite does not install the dependencies to allow you to choose the dependency manager you want_

 ### Figma notes

 To create a new frame based on a pre-determined screen size or device key `F` and choose the preferred option (desktop, phone, tablet, etc).